 - Safer sex

-Another experiential activity you could try is my ‘Choose Chocolate’ exercise in my Consent Teaching Pack, where participants get to practice tuning into what they want and learning how to meet their needs and others.
+Another experiential activity you could try is my ‘Choose Chocolate’ exercise in my Consent Teaching Pack.
+This is where participants get to practice tuning into what they want and learning how to meet their needs and others.

 Open up conversations exploring the difficulties

 In my experience young people (and not so young people) love talking about consent in detail.
 It can bring up so much around social norms, ethics, politics, gender, power, and structural inequality.
 Good RSE needs to allow people to reflect on, to consider, and to change or build upon their values or ethics.
-There’s an example of consent conversations at my website for young people BISH about this (and an extended version of that is available in my Consent Teaching Pack).
+There’s an example of consent conversations at my website for young people BISH about this.
+Also there’s an extended version of that is available in my Consent Teaching Pack.

 Don’t just make it about the person saying no

 It’s vitally important that we don’t reinforce some of the problematic messages about consent when we teach about consent.
-We certainly should not be putting the emphasis on people to be saying no, which puts the responsibility on victims of assault and not on perpetrators.
-Whilst we can say that it should be okay to say no, and to give people some tools to help them do this, we should be spending more time teaching everyone about how to recognise and respect a no and how to increase the opportunities for others to say no to us.
+We certainly should not be putting the emphasis on people to be saying no. This puts the responsibility on victims of assault and not on perpetrators.
+Whilst we can say that it should be okay to say no, and to give people some tools to help them do this, we should be spending more time teaching everyone about how to recognise and respect a no. And, importantly how to increase the opportunities for others to say no to us.

 Bring in media and messages

-In an excellent idea from FPA for Sexual Health Week, you could ask students to critically review famous film clips and ask them to explore how the characters are relating to each other around consent.
-You could also ask students to think about the messages that mainstream and sexually explicit media sends out about consent, choices and agency.
+You could ask students to critically review famous film clips and ask them to explore how the characters are relating to each other around consent.
+Maybe also ask students to think about the messages that mainstream and sexually explicit media sends out about consent, choices and agency.

 Talk about power